 3. Walk to the top of Mt Iron

 We all love free things!
-The walk will take you about 2 hours return from Base Wanaka and will reward you with 360 degree views of Lake Wanaka.
+The walk will take you about 2 hours return from Base Backpackers Wanaka and will reward you with 360 degree views of Lake Wanaka.
 The walk is moderately easy but there are a few loose rocks coming down so ensure that you wear sturdy shoes.
 TIP: Start from the Puzzling World entrance to make the most of the scenery on the way down.

 4. Indoor Rock Climbing

 Fun for everyone – whether you are a beginner to rock climbing or an expert.
 Base Camp Wanaka is an adult adventure theme park.
 Try your hand at Bouldering, practice your skills on the advanced wall, or race your friends up the Clip n Go Wall.
 Entry is only $20 plus $5 for shoes.
 It will take you about 40 minutes to walk there.
-My tip: hire a bike for $25 and make the most of your afternoon.
+TIP: hire a bike for $25 and make the most of your afternoon.
 The cycle will take just 10 minutes from town.

 5. Roy's Peak Hiking Trail

-You have probably seen a photo getting around on Instagram from the top of Roy's Peak - there's no doubt that the top of the mountain provides one of the best photo ops in NZ.
+You may have seen a photo getting around on Instagram from the top of Roy's Peak - there's no doubt that the top of the mountain provides one of the best photo ops in NZ.
 Allow around 5 to 6 hours return to reach the summit of Roy Mountain from Lake Wanaka.
 The track begins 6km from the town centre of Lake Wanaka at the Roys Peak Track carpark.
 More info here.

 6. Explore Lake Wanaka by Bike